Terminal 18 Park

 About the Location

-The park offers impressive views of the West Seattle Bridge and the surrounding industrial landscape of Harbor Island.
-A paved path runs the length of the park, lined with colorful tiles along a concrete planter.
+Beyond the maritime traffic, you'll enjoy clear views of the West Seattle Bridge arching across the sky and the fascinating industrial landscape that makes up Harbor Island.
+A paved path stretches the length of the park, bordered by a concrete planter adorned with colorful tiles that add a touch of artistry to this industrial setting.

 All Features & Facilities